Madison Dog Bite Lawyers

 Who Should I Report The Dog Bite To?

-If a dog injures you, it is essential to gather the dog owner’s information, such as their contact information, so you can research whether or not the dog is up-to-date on their vaccinations.
-If they aren’t, you could be at risk for rabies or other infections and need to take additional steps to prevent further health concerns.
+If a dog injures you, it is essential to gather the dog owner’s information so you can research whether the dog is up-to-date on their vaccinations.
+If they aren’t, you could be at risk for rabies or other infections.
+In which case, you may need to take additional steps to prevent further health concerns.

 It is important to report the incident to the police, local animal control, and a physician.
-An inspector from animal control will want your information and information about the dog so that they can conduct a case and determine if the dog has been involved in other significant injuries.
+An inspector from animal control will want detailed information so they can conduct a case and determine if the dog has a history with other significant injuries.

 Consult a physician to determine the extent of your injuries.
 In some cases, the injuries can seem superficial but can later result in significant problems.
 It is best to consult a doctor immediately after the incident to cover all bases.